 Under each of the Company's collaboration agreements with Neurocrine, the Company and Neurocrine have agreed to conduct research, development, and commercialization activities for certain of the Company's AAV gene therapy product candidates.
 Amounts due from Neurocrine are reflected as related party collaboration receivables.
-As of September 30, 2023, March 31, 2024, the Company had approximately \$1.3 million \$1.2 million and \$1.4 million in related party collaboration receivables associated with the 2019 Neurocrine Collaboration Agreement.
-As of September 30, 2023, Agreement and 2023 Neurocrine Collaboration Agreement, respectively.
+As of March 31, 2024 June 30, 2024, the Company had approximately \$1.2 million \$0.9 million in related party collaboration receivables associated with the 2023 Neurocrine Collaboration Agreement and \$1.4 million approximately \$0.7 million in related party collaboration receivables associated with the 2019 Neurocrine Collaboration Agreement and 2023 Neurocrine Collaboration Agreement, respectively, Agreement.